This is the September 2018 investment conditions report. It includes both a written version and audio commentary.

 Source: Ned Davis Research

-U.S. non-investment grade bonds are also richly valued with the incremental spread relative to U.S. Treasuries below its long-term historical average.
+U.S. non-investment grade and emerging market bonds remain richly valued with the incremental spread relative to U.S. Treasuries below their long-term historical averages.

 The most robust data set for understanding global economic growth trends is Purchasing Manager Indices (PMIs), which are monthly surveys of businesses conducted by Markit and other providers.